 Obtaining a divorce itself does not put an end to the financial relationship between you and your spouse.
 To separate your finances you must reach a financial settlement.
 A financial settlement is a legally binding decision on how assets and wealth is to be split now that the marriage has ended.

 The simple answer is yes.
 However, if you are divorced without a settlement, you and your spouse will continue to retain the ability to make financial claims against the other in the future or upon death.
 You can obtain a financial settlement at any time during the divorce proceedings.
 Reaching an agreement will depend upon your relationship and the complexity of your assets.
 It is therefore advisable to reach a financial settlement upon your divorce.

-If you and your spouse are in agreement, then the Court should be able to grant you the Financial Order after the pronouncement of your Decree Nisi, though it will not take effect until the Decree Absolute is pronounced.
-This process normally takes between 6-8 months from start to finish as Court lead times are currently longer than they used to be.
+If you and your spouse are in agreement, then the Court should be able to grant you the Financial Order after the pronouncement of your conditional order in the divorce proceedings (previously known as the decree nisi), though it will not take effect until the final order (previously known as the decree absolute) is pronounced.
+This process normally takes between 8-12 months from start to finish as Court lead times are currently longer than they used to be.
 However, if you are not in agreement, particularly if your spouse is not willing to disclose all financial information, then it may take much longer, normally between 12-18 months or even more.

 A person does not automatically acquire an interest in their spouse’s assets or vice versa by being married.
 Neither is there a guaranteed system for the division of assets and income on divorce, as some jurisdictions do, in England and Wales.
 The system here is discretionary.
 The law in England and Wales set out certain criteria which much be taken into account when formulating a financial settlement.
 How those criteria are applied varies according to the circumstances of each case and upon the development of Case Law.
 The Court must balance the criteria when assessing the claims of each spouse if the property is only in one spouse’s name.